ArduPilot/ardupilot/libraries/AP_Scripting/applets/VTOL-quicktune.md

  - YAW_D
  - YAW_P

-The script will also adjust filter settings using the following rules:
+The script will also adjust filter settings using the following rules if QUIK_AUTO_FILTER is set to 1 (which is the default):

  - the FLTD and FLTT settings will be set to half of the INS_GYRO_FILTER value
- - the YAW_FLTE filter will be set to a maximum of 2Hz
+ - the YAW_FLTE filter will be set to a maximum of 8Hz

- - if no SMAX is set for a rate controller than the SMAX will be set to 50Hz
+Additionally, if no SMAX is set for a rate controller than the SMAX will be set to 50Hz.

 Once the tuning is finished you will see a "Tuning: done" message.
 You can save the tune by moving the switch to the high position (Tune Save).
 You